kumu/docs/overview/kumu-io-and-kumu-enterprise.md

 # Kumu.io and Kumu Enterprise

-We offer two products: Kumu.io and Kumu Enterprise.
+We offer two Kumu products: Kumu.io and Kumu Enterprise.

-**Kumu.io** is the online version—you can [sign up at any time online](https://kumu.io/join) for a free account. **Kumu Enterprise** has the same software and features as Kumu.io under the hood, but you can host it separately from all the people using Kumu.io.
+**Kumu.io** is the online version—you can [sign up at any time online](https://kumu.io/join) for a free account. **Kumu Enterprise** has the same software and features as Kumu.io under the hood, but you can keep your activity fully separate and isolated from the activity of everyone who uses Kumu.io.

 ## Which product is right for me?